-Term Sheet for Angel Investment/Pre-Series A
+Term Sheet for Seed/Angel Investment

 1. The offering